Missile launch facility: Peacekeeper facilities

 Dense Pack was a proposed configuration strategy for basing LGM-118 Peacekeeper ICBMs, developed under the Reagan administration, for the purpose of maximizing their survivability in case of a surprise nuclear first-strike on their silos conducted by a hostile foreign power.
 According to the Dense Pack strategy, a series of ten to twelve hardened silos would be grouped closely together in a line.
 The idea was that to disable the Dense Pack, the enemy would have to launch many missiles, and the missiles would arrive at different times.
 The missiles arriving later would have to pass through the debris cloud of the first missile's explosion, damaging the follow-up missiles and limiting their effectiveness.
 The proposed Dense Pack initiative met with strong criticism in the media and in the government, and the idea was never implemented.

 Soviet Union

 The former Soviet Union had missile silos in Russia and adjacent Soviet states during the Cold War, such as the Plokštinė missile base in Lithuania.
 The Main Centre for Missile Attack Warning, near Solnechnogorsk outside Moscow, was completed by the Soviet Union in 1971, and remains in use by the Russian Federation.

-Great Britain
+United Kingdom

-Great Britain did not have any silo ICBMS.
-During the 1960's several surface based erector launcher pads for Thor ICBMS were installed but were removed just a few years later when Blue Steel carrying V bombers came into service.
+The United Kingdom did not have any silo ICBMs.
+During the 1960s several surface based erector launcher pads for Thor IRBMs were installed but were removed just a few years later when Blue Steel carrying V bombers came into service.